wood-thilsted/WT-ht-condor-front-end/README.md

 ...
 ```

-The field are described below:
+The field used by this application are described below:

-### Required Fields

-This data is used internally by this application.

 * `Name` - The user's identity; whatever comes from OIDC (like their ePPN).
   These must be globally unique (though we have no way to enforce that).